ozanbaskan/twitter-api-authentication-nodejs/readme.md

-### This is a simple console nodejs application to get authentication from twitter for twitter enterprise APIs.
+## This is a simple console nodejs application to get authentication from twitter for twitter enterprise APIs.

-- After installing dependencies with "npm i" from each directory to run this locally:
+### After installing dependencies with "npm install" from each directory to run this locally:

 - Create an .env file in server folder and add a port variable, preferably "PORT=3000".
 - Create another .env file in client folder and add an END_POINT variable that matches your serverside port, preferably "END_POINT=3000".